Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 Startup Business Lines of Credit

-Startups should seek out a line of credit from a lender that specializes in this vertical.
+Startups should seek a line of credit from a lender that specializes in this vertical.
 It will be difficult for a new business to find any type of funding from a traditional lender, as one of the standard requirements is having an established company.

 Business Line of Credit Rates

 Rates tend to be around 7% to 25%.
-Keep in mind that a loan beyond this range can be difficult to pay back.
+Keep in mind that a loan beyond this range can be difficult to pay back

 These are some of the main reasons that businesses sign up for a line of credit: